 To successfully enter the market, the company needed to not only offer the technology but to design a device that met expectations from India's healthcare providers and patient needs.
 We spent two months in India, interviewing and observing caregivers and future mothers and navigating the Indian health system.
 This immersion helped us identify needs and conditions unique to the market to define product requirements.

-As a result, the new ToucHb fits the indian context due to its affordability, portability and by supporting care-givers of different education levels.
-Additionally, it's interface is user friendly and it equipts nurses with tools to better communicate with patients.
+As a result, the new ToucHb fits the Indian context due to its affordability, portability, and supporting caregivers of different education levels.
+The devices interface is user friendly, and we also created a visual tool to equip nurses when communicating with patients.

-To understand the Indian health system and user groups, we spent several weeks in rural areas conducting interviews and generative sessions with various health care providers like 24h trained "nurses" (ASHAS) - who are the main contact point with patients, medical specialists of private/public clinics and NGO doctors who serving across the country.
+To understand the Indian health system and user groups, we spent two months immersed in rural India.
+We conducted interviews and generative sessions with different healthcare providers like ASHAS, women trained to support communities around healthcare topics, medical specialists of private and public clinics, and NGO doctors.

-On the other hand, we interview medical device vendors to understand the market and how communication around anaemia and blood diseases is most efficient in India.
-Finnally, we facilitated a vision session with Biosense to understand business drivers and potential limitations.
+On the other hand, we interview medical device vendors to understand the market and how communication around anemia and blood diseases is most efficient in India.
+Finally, we facilitated a vision session with Biosense to understand business drivers and potential limitations.

-The re-designed device combines a low-cost shell with a more complex graphical interface for visual guidance, which can be used by care givers of all education levels.
-The product is portable and transported in a carrying case ans an infographic to explain patients about anaemia.
+The redesigned device combines a low-cost shell with a more sophisticated graphical interface for visual guidance, which can be used by caregivers of all education levels.
+The product is portable and transported in a carrying case and an infographic to help nurses explain patients about anemia.